 Water, on average, an inch (2.5 cm) per week the first year.
 Check the requirements for specific plants, as watering needs will vary depending on species and location.
 Deep but less frequent watering encourages the plant to develop deeper roots, aiding it in surviving drought conditions (or lackadaisical watering).
 An easy way to water perennials is to bury a soaker hose beneath the mulch.
 In the following years, perennials will require less water.

 Perennials planted in good soil will not require much fertilization.
 Adding a good organic bloom fertilizer and some compost at the beginning of each growing season should be sufficient.
 Perennials grown in poor soil will benefit from occasional foliar applications of fertilizer — as always, read the instructions on the label for recommended application rates.

 Dividing plants is a great way to get new (free!) flowers for the garden, share plants with friends, or create more space.
 Dividing perennials is good for the health of the plant as well.
 The best time to divide flowers is early fall or early spring when the plant is dormant.

 Before dividing a plant, prepare the garden soil by adding compost or organic fertilizer.

 Lift the plant you plan to divide, being careful not to damage the roots.
 Shake off loose soil gently and remove any dead material.
-Using your hands, a fork, a knife, or a garden spade, separate the plants.
+Then, separate the plants using your hands, a fork, a knife, or a garden spade.